Refund Transaction API

 ParameterDescription

-The var8 parameter is in a JSON format that contains the fields described in the following table:
+The var8 parameter is in JSON format that contains the following fields:

 FieldDescriptionExample